thecheis/Boston-Icons/README.md

 ## Download and vote

-Boston icons package is available on [OpenDesktop.org](https://www.opendesktop.org/p/1012402/) platform.
+Boston icons package for final use is available on [OpenDesktop.org](https://www.opendesktop.org/p/1012402/) platform.

 ## Support it